-The Massachusetts Special Commission on Unaccompanied Homeless Youth was established through Outside Section 208 of the Fiscal Year 2013 (FY13) Budget, signed into law on July 8, 2012.
-The UHY Commission was then reconstituted through Chapter 450 of the Acts of 2014.17 The purpose of the Special Commission on Unaccompanied Homeless Youth is to study and make recommendations regarding services for unaccompanied youth and young adults experiencing homelessness in Massachusetts, to ultimately provide comprehensive and effective responses to the unique needs of this population.”
+The purpose of the MA Unaccompanied Homeless Youth Commission (UHYC) is to study and make recommendations regarding policy and services for unaccompanied youth and young adults experiencing homelessness in Massachusetts, and to provide, in partnership with Homeless Youth Services, comprehensive and effective responses to the unique needs of this population.

 Contact Us